-Reporting Influenza To NMDOH:
+Reporting Influenza To NMHealth:

-NMDOH reminds providers and their staff that in accordance with New Mexico Administrative Code (NMAC) 7.4.3.13, influenza is a reportable condition for the following situations:
+in accordance with New Mexico Administrative Code (NMAC) 7.4.3.13, influenza is a reportable condition in the following situations:

-- Influenza, laboratory-confirmed hospitalizations only - Influenza-associated pediatric death (<18 years old) - Other illnesses or condition of public health significance (novel influenza A) - Acute illness or condition of any type involving large numbers of persons in the same geographic area (outbreaks) - An influenza outbreak is defined as one confirmed case of influenza (either by rapid or PCR test) and any other cases of ILI in the same geographic location.
-Outbreaks should be reported to the on-call epidemiologist 24/7/365 at (505) 827-0006.
+- Influenza, laboratory-confirmed hospitalizations only - Influenza-associated pediatric death (<18 years old) - Other illnesses or condition of public health significance (novel influenza A) - influenza outbreaks must be reported.
+An outbreak is defined as one confirmed case of influenza (either by rapid or PCR test) and any other cases of ILI in the same geographic location.
+Outbreaks should be reported to the on-call epidemiologist 24/7/365 at 1-833-796-8773.